-Second, the possibility of nontrivial relational incentives requires a novel method to characterize the optimal incentive provision in an environment with persistence.
-The standard approach of characterizing the Markov Perfect equilibrium is insufficient.
+The possibility of nontrivial relational incentives requires a novel method to characterize the optimal incentive provision in an environment with persistence.
 The method we propose is based on characterizing the upper boundary of relational incentives achievable in a local SSE, under local incentive constraints, as a function of the expected value of future efforts (relational capital, an equivalent of continuation value in an i.i.d. setting).
-Theorem 1 shows that the upper boundary of incentives satisfies an appropriate ordinary differential equation and provides the appropriate boundary conditions.
+Theorem 1 shows that the upper boundary of incentives satisfies a version of the HJB ordinary differential equation and provides the appropriate boundary conditions.
 Theorem 2 shows, roughly, that a modified boundary is self-generating (as in (Abreu, Pearce, and Stacchetti, 1990)) and defines a near-optimal local SSE.

 One difficulty in our approach, with incentives as the value function, is that the law of motion of the state variable (relational capital) depends, via effort chosen, on the level of the value function.
-While the dependence is not allowed in standard stochastic control, we verify that the characterization of the boundary in the form of an HJB equation is valid.3 Another difficulty is familiar in the literature; in Theorem 3, we provide conditions on the primitives so that the constructed strategies are not only locally, but fully incentivecompatible.
+While the dependence is not allowed in standard stochastic control, we verify that the characterization of the boundary in the form of the HJB equation is valid.